Typing Practice

 Keyboard Typing Practice

-Train keyboard rows, reaches, numbers and punctuation with focused drills for weak keys.
+Train keyboard rows, finger reaches, numbers and punctuation with focused typing practice for weak keys.

 Fix weak keys directly